udude17/MCW-ECR/Whiteboard design session/WDS student guide - Enterprise-ready cloud.md

 *Cost Management*

 Trey Research has three business units: Industrial and Consumer, Electronics, and Life Sciences.
 Each of the Business Units has the same subunits: Product development, Marketing, and Sales and Support.
-Sales and Support is further divided into region subunits (US/EU/Asia).
+Sales and Support is further divided into region sub-units (US/EU/Asia).
 This hierarchy is shown in the following diagram:

 ![Trey Research has three business units: Industrial and Consumer, Electronics, and Life Sciences.
 Each of the Business Units has the same subunits: Product development, Marketing, and Sales and Support.
 Sales and Support is further divided into region subunits (US/EU/Asia). ](images/org-chart.png "Trey Research organizational flowchart")

 Each business unit and subunit is allocated an Azure quota/budget and is responsible for tracking their expenditure within that budget.
 Within a business unit, each new project should track its consumption using a specific tag for its IO code within the business unit.

 In addition, each business unit has a requirement to break down their costs into the following categories.
-Accurate allocation of costs between this categories is essential, since this data feeds into gross margin and net profit figures collated by the central finance team and published quarterly to investors.
+Accurate allocation of costs between these categories is essential, since this data feeds into gross margin and net profit figures collated by the central finance team and published quarterly to investors.

 -   Development and Test
 -   Production